Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

-\begin{theorem} For any $m, n \in \mathbb{N}$, there is a $3$-ball $B$ such that $\sd^m (B \times I^n)$ is not collapsible. \end{theorem}
+\begin{theorem} For any $m, n \ge 0$, there is a $3$-ball $B$ such that $\sd^m (B \times \mathrm{I}^n)$ is not collapsible. \end{theorem}

-\begin{proof} We prove the claim in two parts: \begin{compactenum}[ (1) ] \item we prove that if $\sd^{m} (B \times I^n)$ is collapsible, then $\sd^{m+1} (B\times I^n)$ is endocollapsible; \item we construct a 3-ball $B$ such that $\sd^{m+1} (B\times I^n)$ is not endocollapsible. \end{compactenum} The conclusion follows immediately by combining (1) and (2).
+\begin{proof} We prove the claim in two parts: \begin{compactenum}[(1)] \item we prove that if $\sd^{m} (B \times \mathrm{I}^n)$ is collapsible, then $\sd^{m+1} (B\times \mathrm{I}^n)$ is endo-collapsible; \item we construct a 3-ball $B$ such that $\sd^{m+1} (B\times \mathrm{I}^n)$ is not endo-collapsible. \end{compactenum} The conclusion follows immediately by combining (1) and (2).
 So, let us prove these claims.